-New approach alters malaria mapsFebruary 19th, 2013 in Diseases, Conditions, Syndromes /
+New approach alters malaria mapsFebruary 19, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Identifying areas of malarial infection risk depends more on daily temperature variation than on the average monthly temperatures, according to a team of researchers, who believe that their results may also apply to environmentally temperature-dependent organisms other than the malaria parasite.